demisto/content/Packs/BitSight/Integrations/BitSightForSecurityPerformanceManagement/README.md

-BitSight Integration to get company guid, deatils, findings and to create Incidents.
+BitSight Integration to get company guid, details, findings and to create Incidents.
 This integration was integrated and tested with version 01 of BitSight for Security Performance Management
 ## Configure BitSight for Security Performance Management on Cortex XSOAR